Solar Panels Ontario (2026): Costs, Rebates & Installation Guide

 Of course there are more factors that you should consider when buying solar.
 If you have an old roof, you may need to replace the whole roof or a portion of it, so it will be able to support the weight of solar panels.
 On top of this, if you’d like to install your solar system elsewhere on your property, you will need to pay for the mounting system itself.

-6. Ways to Finance Solar in Ontario
+6. How to Finance Solar in Ontario

 1. Solar Loans & Financing Plans